sli0111/MNIST/README.md

 ```

 Next the dataset is loaded and prepared for modeling in three ways: (1) scale down the greyscale, (2) shuffle the dataset, and (3) split into train, test, and dev.
-A mini_train_data and mini_train_labels dataset is also created to reduce operating time in some of the data exploration.
+A mini_train_data and mini_train_labels dataset are created to reduce operating time in demonstrating how to build the models.
 In total, there are 70,000 examples or rows of data and each example contains 784 columns of pixel values that represent the image.

 ```python
 # Load the digit data from https://www.openml.org/d/554 or from default local location '~/scikit_learn_data/...'